 The Church of the Epiphany, founded in 1887, became a center for the flourishing Chicano movement in the 1960s.
 It's where activists organized around Robert F. Kennedy's presidential campaign.
-It's where leaders met to plan the East Los Angeles high school student walkouts protesting inequities in their schools, as well as the historic Chicano Moratorium against the Vietnam War draft.
+It's where leaders met to plan the East Los Angeles high school student walkouts protesting inequities in their schools as well as the historic Chicano Moratorium against the Vietnam War draft.
 Labor leader Cesar Chavez gave speeches in the church hall.
 In later years, the church played a role in helping Central American refugees fleeing wars.

-The Church of the Epiphany in the Lincoln Heights neighborhood of Los Angeles recently earned a spot on the National Register of Historic Places.
-Photo: Alejandra Molina/RNS
+The Church of the Epiphany, in the Lincoln Heights neighborhood of Los Angeles, recently earned a spot on the National Register of Historic Places.
+The church is known as a birthplace of the Chicano movement in the 1960s.
+Photographed on Thursday, Feb.
+4, 2021.
+RNS photo by Alejandra Molina